Wolsey (clothing): History

 In the 1960s the company was forced to seek a merger as a result of massive changes in the retail world and became part of Courtaulds.
-After leaving the Courtauld group, the company was taken over by the Matalan group in 2002.
+After leaving the Courtauld group the company was taken over by the Matalan group in 2002.
+In 2004 the company left the Abbey Meadows site.
 Fergus Patterson was appointed managing director in January 2009.
+In 2017 the company left Leicester entirely.

 Products

 The company mainly manufactures menswear clothing such as underwear, socks, knitwear and shirts.